Leisure & Events Management

 In the first half of the third year, students work on one large-scale project or a variety of smaller projects commissioned by the leisure industry within the scope of their minor track.
 You may, for instance, organise a festival, write policy plans or investigate the marketing activities of a sports club.
 The second half of the third year is reserved for your individual graduation assignment.
 At the request of an organisation from the industry, you will conduct research in your specialist area, give advice and make an implementation plan for this.

-Should you be interested in the 3-year track and if you have questions that are related to the content and set-up of the degree programme, please contact Guido Aerts (firstname.lastname@example.org).
-If you have questions about administrative and procedural matters, such as previous qualifications and other admission requirements, contact our International Office.
+Should you be interested in the 3-year track and if you have questions that are related to the content and set-up of the degree programme, please contact Liedewei Ratgers.
+If you have questions about administrative and procedural matters, such as previous qualifications and other admission requirements, please contact our Student Office.

 You have just earned your havo diploma, would really like to work in the tourism industry, but are not sure about the step from havo to hbo.
 Either you fear this step is a little too big, or you are inadmissible to Breda University of Applied Sciences.
 Breda University of Applied Sciences, in cooperation with De Rooi Pannen, offers the perfect alternative in the form of the tailor-made study track.
-You will start your course of study with two years at one of the programmes 'Medeweker marketing en communicatie' or 'Medewerker Evenementenorganisatie' at De Rooi Pannen (mbo level) in Tilburg or Breda.
+You will start your course of study with two years at one of the programmes 'Medeweker marketing en communicatie' or 'Medewerker Evenementenorganisatie' at De Rooi Pannen (mbo level) in Tilburg.
 You conclude your studies with an mbo diploma level 4.
-Next, you will proceed to Breda University of Applied Sciences’ degree programme of Tourism Management or to the English-taught variant of International Tourism Management, where you can earn your bachelor’s degree in three years.
+Next, you will proceed to this Breda University of Applied Sciences’ degree programme where you can earn your bachelor’s degree in three years.

-For more information on this tailer-made programme, please contact Joep Coolen (coolen.j@buas), coordinator of Breda University of Applied Sciences, or Bas Horsten (email@example.com), coordinator of De Rooi Pannen.
-Read more about this tailor-made programme for 'havo' graduates at De Rooi Pannen (in Dutch).
+For more information on this tailor-made programme, please contact Joep Coolen (coolen.j@buas), coordinator at Breda University of Applied Sciences, or Bas Horsten (firstname.lastname@example.org), coordinator at De Rooi Pannen.
+Read more about this tailor-made programme for havo graduates at De Rooi Pannen (in Dutch).

-In the third academic year, many of the International Leisure & Events Management students take the opportunity of doing a part of their course at a university abroad.
+In the third academic year, many of the Leisure & Events Management students take the opportunity of doing a part of their course at a university abroad.
 An exchange period lasts approximately 20 weeks.
-Possible destinations are: Spain, Australia, China, Italy, France, Ireland, Arizona (USA), Finland and Portugal.
-Furthermore, you have the possibility of a double degree programme.
-This means that you will study at a partner institution the last year of your studies.
-After graduating you will receive two degrees: that of Breda University of Applied Sciences and the partner institution's.
+Possible destinations are: Spain, China, Italy, France, Ireland, Arizona (USA), Finland and Portugal.